mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 Our most senior teammate, who I'll call Bob, thankfully broke this cycle.
 He returned from a long vacation, alarmed to find us bitterly flinging code review notes back and forth.
 He immediately recognized the situation for what it was: a stalemate.
 He requested to take over the review, and we both agreed.

 Bob began his review by asking Mallory to create new changelists, splitting off two small libraries that we had never really fought about, each about 30-50 lines.
-Once Mallory did that, Bob instantly approved those changelists without any notes.
+Once Mallory did that, Bob instantly approved those changelists.

 Then, Bob came back to the main changelist, which was trimmed down to about 200 lines of code.
 He made a few small suggestions, which Mallory addressed.
 Then, he approved the changelist.